Bastardkb/bastardkb.github.io/bg_cnano/11sensor_assembly.md

 {: .note }
 On the pictures, we use a Splinktegrated - those come with premium kits.
-The Splinky + Shield work exactly the same, so inspect the pictures carefully.
+The Splinky + Shield works exactly the same, so inspect the pictures carefully.

 Inspect the Splinky shield: there is a `SPI` header, that we need to connect to the sensor PCB.
 - you can match the 3v3 with the 5V